 If you have been injured by a Port Authority bus, you need experienced trial lawyers who have litigated cases previously against them.
 The Port Authority has already lost cases to our law firm involving discrimination of handicapped passengers and accidents involving pedestrians.
 This does not guarantee success, but does confirm our experience in winning claims against them.

-Our representation for all bus accident cases is based on a contingent fee structure.
+Our representation for all Pennsylvania wrongful death and survival action cases is based on a contingent fee structure.
 There is absolutely no fee unless we obtain monetary recovery.
-We advance 100% the costs and are only reimbursed from the client’s share if we are successful.
+We advance 100% the costs, including experts, filings, and depositions and are only reimbursed from the client’s share if we are successful.